pazell981/warp.js/README.md

 See index.php for an example of HTML structure.

-A "data-offset" can be included in the "warpContainer" tag to push down objects vertically to off set for tool-bar or titles.
+A "data-xOffset" and/or "data-yOffset" can be included in the "warpContainer" tag to move objects vertically and/or horizontally to help with positioning the center.

 A "data-shape" can be included in the "warpContainer" tag to change the formation.
 Currently there are diamond, circle, triangle and column formation.
 If none is chosen diamond will be the default.

 A "data-continuous" can be set to TRUE to have continuous animation or set to FALSE to only animate upon interaction.

+A "data-xSize" and/or "data-ySize" can be included to increase or decrease the size from the center.

 --Contributors--